vibhash1083/Problem-Solving/SlidingWindow.md

 Example 2:

 ## Approach
-### Step 1
+### Step 1 - Indentification
-Identify that it's a sliding window problem.
 We need to find a substring in s which contains all characters of string t.
 We need to traverse string linearly and look for some windows matching the criteria.
+If we start with a window of size k, then next window can be formed by adding the elements on right and discarding the elements from left.
+While we traverse through the array, window will slide across it.

-### Step 2
+### Step 2 - Characterization
 Identify characteristics of the window:
 - Target string t should be smaller in length than source string s.
 - Order in which characters appear in the windows is not important.